krishthakar2/krishthakar2/README.md

 # 👋 Hi, I'm Krish

-I'm a second-year Computer Science student at the University of Auckland passionate about building projects and solving real-world problems with code.
+I'm a third-year Computer Science student at the University of Auckland passionate about building projects and solving real-world problems with code.

 ## Currently Working On:
 - 🧩 Python projects like Hangman and a dynamic quiz game